geo-python/site/source/lessons/L6/overview.rst

 1. :doc:`Interpreting error messages <interpreting-errors>`
 2. :doc:`Debugging your scripts <debugging-scripts>`
-3. :doc:`Exercise 6 <ex-6>`
+3. :doc:`Exercise 6 <exercise-6>`
-4. :doc:`Hints for Exercise 6 <exercise-6-hints>`

 Learning goals
 --------------

 After this weeks lesson your should be able to:

-- Analyze data in Python using different functions of Pandas
+- Analyze data in Python using different functions of Pandas/NumPy
 - Understand common Python errors
 - Follow a simple set of guidelines to debug programs efficiently